 How is Schedule J Completed?

 Schedule J is one of the more straight-forward schedules within the ICS.
-After Schedule H is completed and all project costs are entered in, the subcontract costs by project need to be linked over to Schedule J. Schedule J lists the information for each subcontract that is issued under any flexibly priced contract on Schedule H. Schedule J lists the following information by subcontract type: subcontract number, prime contract number, prime contract value, subcontractors name and address, subcontractor’s unique entity ID, point of contact and phone number, subcontract value, subcontract period of performance, subcontract amount incurred in the ICS fiscal year, and the subcontract award type.
+Schedule J lists the information for each subcontract that is issued under any flexibly priced contract on Schedule H. Schedule J lists the following information by subcontract type: subcontract number, prime contract number, prime contract value, subcontractors name and address, subcontractor’s unique entity ID, point of contact and phone number, subcontract value, subcontract period of performance, subcontract amount incurred in the ICS fiscal year, and the subcontract award type.

 Schedules H and J in the Incurred Cost Submission are two of the important schedules in the ICS.
 These schedules create the total costs by contract and display the subcontract information for each flexibly priced contract with subcontract costs.
 Redstone GCI is available to assist contractors in assessing their incurred cost as adequate or inadequate as well as assist in the development of the proposal.
 Redstone GCI assists contractors throughout the U.S. and internationally with understanding the Government’s expectations in applying FAR Part 31 Cost Principles and completing incurred cost proposal requirements.